Credit: Alex Brown (cropped)

 Iain Fenlon is Professor of Historical Musicology and an authority on music in Italy in the sixteenth century and earlier.
 He has published many books and articles, including Venice: the Ceremonial City (2007).
 He also has interests in twentieth-century music, particularly Stravinsky.
 He edits Early Music History, and is a regular contributor to Gramophone magazine.

-Nicholas Marston (Director of Studies) is a University Reader in Music Theory and Analysis.
+Nicholas Marston (Director of Studies) is a Professor in Music Theory and Analysis.
 His main field of scholarship is analysis and textual study of the music of Beethoven and Schumann, on which he has published widely.
 He supervises all first- and second-year King’s undergraduates for papers in music analysis, and for other papers as appropriate.
 He is a member of King’s Voices.

 Applying to study Music